 If needed you can change this setting to a larger row size, however, large numbers of rows in a hierarchy may cause out-of-memory errors on the client.

 MaximumErrorsToReturnFromSaveOperations

-Default value 10000 Description Defines the maximum number of errors to return when a save-to-database operation occurs.
+Defines the maximum number of errors to return when a save-to-database operation occurs.
 This setting should only be changed on the advice of Kaufman Hall Software Support.